m68k-fr/Auto1111-Ubuntu-AMD-Howto/README.md

 pip install torch torchvision --index-url https://download.pytorch.org/whl/rocm5.4.2
 ```
 At the time beeing, pytorch for ROCm5.5 is not officially released, but a nightly version is available.
-If you want to install the 5.5 version, just replace the last line by this one:
+If you prefer to install the 5.5 version (highly recommended for RDNA3 users), just replace the last line by this one:
 ```
 pip install torch torchvision --index-url https://download.pytorch.org/whl/nightly/rocm5.5
 ```